Multisystemic Therapy for Child Abuse and Neglect (MST-CAN)

 Location/Institution: Switzerland

 The purpose of the study was to investigate the effects of Multisystemic Therapy for Child Abuse and Neglect (MST-CAN) on the severity of child neglect, children’s emotional and behavioral problems, and children’s attachment disorder symptoms.
-Participants were either part of MST-CAN or a matched comparison group.
+Participants were assigned to either MST-CAN or a matched comparison group that received the EQUALS program.
 Measures utilized include the Ontario Child Neglect Index (CNI), the Child Behavior Checklist (CBCL), and the Relationship Problems Questionnaire (RPQ).
-Results indicate severity of neglect showed a significant reduction after MST-CAN.
+Results indicate that there was a significant reduction in severity of neglect after MST-CAN.
 Children showed significantly less emotional and behavioral problems at the end of MST-CAN and 6 months later.
 Children in both the MST-CAN group and comparison group showed significant improvements in emotional and behavioral total problems and attachment disorder symptoms over time.
-Limitations include lack of randomization, the assumption that the two groups stemmed from the same subpopulation, and lack of detailed information about the psychiatric or psychotherapeutic treatment the comparison group received.
+Limitations include lack of randomization, lack of follow-up for both groups, the assumption that the two groups stemmed from the same subpopulation, and lack of detailed information about the psychiatric or psychotherapeutic treatment the comparison group received.

 The following studies were not included in rating MST-CAN on the Scientific Rating Scale...